- Contact Us

-AANP’s mission is to empower all NPs to advance quality health care through practice, education, advocacy, research and leadership.
+AANP’s mission is to empower all NPs to advance accessible, person-centered, equitable, high-quality health care for diverse communities through practice, education, advocacy, research and leadership.
 This is the AANP P.E.A.R.L.—and it is what guides us every day.

 Below, hear from AANP’s leaders on how reaching 100,000 members directly impacts—and amplifies—activities in each of these P.E.A.R.L areas.